saipritampanda/saipritampanda/README.md

 * 🌍  I'm based in Balasore, Odisha, India
 * ✉️  You can contact me at [saipritampanda2002@gmail.com](mailto:saipritampanda2002@gmail.com)
 * 🧠  I'm learning Java & Android Studio
+* 🤝  I'm open to collaborating on intresting Projects.
+* ⚡  I'm a Quick learner.

+<p>I enjoy solving technical problems, researching and developing new technologies, designing software applications for different platforms.
+I am also interested in pursuing degree programs in Information Systems Management, Computer Engineering, or Computer Science.
+I enjoy meeting people and working with them in a team environment.
+I also enjoy interacting with new people .
+I am a quick learner with a fun, outgoing personality.
+In addition, I excel in my ability to work under pressure and handle stressful situations very well.</p>

 <a href="https://www.twitter.com/SaiPritamPanda1" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/SaiPritamPanda1?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"